 What Is Passwordless Authentication?

-Passwordless authentication is exactly what it sounds like.
-It enables users to verify their identity and gain access to systems, applications, and accounts without using passwords.
-You may assume achieving this is more complicated than simply using passwords, but in fact, passwordless authentication decreases complexity, while increasing security.
+Passwordless authentication enables users to verify their identity and gain access to systems, applications, and accounts without using passwords.
+And, while it might sound like achieving this is more complicated than simply using passwords, passwordless authentication actually decreases complexity, while increasing security.

-Passwordless authentication isn’t associated with a particular type of technology—rather, there are numerous methods and approaches that enable passwordless access to be achieved.
+Passwordless authentication isn’t associated with any particular type of technology—rather, there are numerous methods and approaches that enable passwordless access to be achieved.
+In this article, we’re going to cover three key approaches to implementing passwordless authentication—multi-factor authentication (MFA), single sign-on (SSO), and “true” passwordless.

 - Things users know.
 These are knowledge-based, and include passwords, answers to security questions, and PIN numbers.